 Like the technology, this is an area that is changing rapidly, and one that we are monitoring closely.
 Have a chat with our AI practice and let us help you create an AI strategy for your business that delivers on the benefits while managing the risks.

-Since joining the Fujitsu Defence & National Security business unit, Mark has assumed responsibility for the department’s strategy and portfolio in relation to cyber along with managing strategic technical security relationships with partners and UK government.
+Since joining Fujitsu’s Defence & National Security business unit, Mark has assumed responsibility for the department’s cyber services strategy and portfolio.
+He is also responsible for managing strategic technical security relationships with partners and UK government.
+In this capacity he is utilizing his accumulated technical knowledge across multiple products, services and solutions combined with experience of the numerous available procurement routes.